 10. Make it enjoyable!: Read the Bible not just as a chore or obligation but also because of its relevance in your life–try reading favorite passages aloud when alone or sharing them with others.

-11. Listen to an audio Bible!: If you have a long drive to work, listen to scripture.
+11. Listen to an audio Bible!: This is a great resource!
+If you have a long drive to work, listen to scripture.
 If you are cooking, nursing a baby, doing a hobby…listen to the Word as you do it.
 While I personally prefer reading the Word rather than listening to it (because sometimes we can miss things when we listen and something distracts us or because it is tough to take notes on a verse if you’re driving), if it is all you can fit in during that one day, it is better than not doing anything!

 How to Read the Bible and Have it Come Alive – Memorize Scripture